nakatamaho/mplapack/README.md

 # News

 * 2022/7/26 MPLAPACK 2.0.0 released!
-All routines excpet for mixed precision routines are now working and checked by extensive tests.
+All routines excpet for mixed precision routines are now working and checked by extensive tests for all mutiple precisions.

 # Capabilities
 * MPBLAS: All BLAS routines can be done in multiple precision arithmetic.